zezando/pesticide_morphemes/README.md

 - Use `Experiment_English.ipynb` to extract keywords based on the retrieved substrings.
 Directory (Docs_English) with .txt files needed.

-- Use `Experiment_Portuguese.ipynb` to extract keywords based on the retrieved substrings.
+- Use `Experiment_Portuguese.ipynb` to extract keywords based on the translated substrings.
 Directory (Docs_Portuguese) with .txt files needed.